edubart/nelua-lang/docs/pages/tutorial.md

 {% raw %}

-This is a basic tutorial for the Nelua Programming Language, if you don't have installed Nelua yet, please see the [installing tutorial](/installing) first.
+This is a basic tutorial for the Nelua Programming Language, for running your first application.
+{: .lead}

+**Don't have Nelua installed yet?** Then read the [installing tutorial](/installing) first.
+{: .callout.callout-info}

 ## Your first program